AlibabaCloudDocs/arms/intl.en-US/Integration/Embed ARMS console pages in user-created web applications.md

 **Note:** The temporary token is valid for 3 hours.
 We recommend that you configure the URL in the user-created web application to generate a new logon token on each request.

 1. In the ARMS console, obtain the URL of the console page that you want to embed.

-For example, the URL of the Applications page for the China \(Shanghai\) region is:
+    The following example is the URL of the Applications page for the China \(Hangzhou\) region:

     ```
     https://arms.console.aliyun.com/apm?iframeMode=true&demo=1&pid=ac346dab-419d-48f5-b06a-e1c331c5c93e&regionId=cn-shanghai#/ac346dab-419d-48f5-b06a-e1c331c5c93e/home